Wayne State University: Media

-Inter-chapter cooperation is managed by several governing councils: the Multi-Cultural Greek Council, the National Pan-Hellenic Council (NPHC groups), and the Panhellenic Association (NPC groups).

 Athletics

-The school's intercollegiate athletic program was established in 1917 by Director of Athletics David L. Holmes, who initially coached all sports.
+The school's intercollegiate athletic program was established in 1917 by director of athletics David L. Holmes, who initially coached all sports.
 His track teams were nationally known into the 1950s; in his first 10 years, he produced two Olympians from the school's Victorian-era gym.
 Although he had major ambitions for Wayne and scheduled such teams as Notre Dame and Penn State in the 1920s, the lack of facilities and money for athletics kept the program small.

 A student poll selected the name of "Tartars" for the school's teams in 1927.
-In 1999, the university changed the name to the "Warriors", due to the general feeling that the Tartar name was dated and most people were not familiar with the name's historical significance.
+In 1999, the university changed the name to the "Warriors."
 Wayne State competes in men's baseball, basketball, cross country, fencing, football, golf, swimming and diving, and tennis, and women's basketball, cross country, fencing, golf, softball, swimming and diving, tennis, track and field, and volleyball.

 WSU participates in NCAA Division II in the Great Lakes Intercollegiate Athletic Conference (GLIAC) for all sports except for fencing, which competes in the single division Midwest Fencing Conference.

-Wayne State previously competed in men's and women's NCAA Division I ice hockey as a member of College Hockey America (CHA).
-The university dropped their men's program at the end of the 2007–08 season, followed in 2011 by ending the women's hockey program.
+The school previously competed in men's and women's NCAA Division I ice hockey as a member of College Hockey America (CHA).
+The university dropped its men's program at the end of the 2007-08 season and the women's hockey program was ended in 2011.